National Serosurveillance Programme

 3. Laboratory Surveillance Network (LSN)

-The LSN is a network of eight hospital biochemistry laboratories throughout Ireland that contribute anonymised, left-over blood (serum or plasma) samples for analysis as part of the NSP.
+The LSN is a network of seven hospital biochemistry laboratories throughout Ireland that contribute anonymised, left-over blood (serum or plasma) samples for analysis as part of the NSP.
 The current members of the LSN are:

 4. Irish Blood Transfusion Service (IBTS)